Realignment and extension of Ernie Mays Street

 Ernie Mays Street is being realigned and extended to Lake Road, in two stages, to become Northcote’s main street and bus route.
 It’s one of many projects to transform Northcote’s Town Centre, to make it an even better place to live, work, shop and do business.

-What's happening?
+What's happening

 Ernie Mays Street is a short road that currently provides access to a car park, by College Road, and a service lane for local shops and eateries.

-As part of the transformation of the town centre, the road will be repositioned to directly align with Deuxberry Avenue and extended in two sages to Lake Road, to edge the new Northcote shopping centre – Northcote Central (expected to be constructed from 2027).
+As part of the transformation of the town centre, the road will be repositioned to directly align with Deuxberry Avenue and extended in two stages to Lake Road, to edge the new Northcote shopping centre – Northcote Central (expected to be constructed from 2027).
 See here for more information.

 The street extension will be completed in two stages to minimise disruption to the town centre.